LesliTech/lesli.dev/docs/getting-started/about.md

 ## Why Lesli?
 Lesli is completely open source and comes with features and tools that can save you years of development effort, additionally, our pre-built modules can seamlessly extend Lesli's functionality, allowing you to build your own SaaS in a matter of minutes.

-Leslie is published under the General Public License version 3, which means you are free to copy, redistribute it and/or modify it (under the terms of the GNU General Public License).
+Leslie is published under the General Public License version 3, which means you are free to use, copy, redistribute it and/or modify it (under the terms of the GNU General Public License).